 Otter Creek 25 km, 16 hours, no portages, easy

 Otter Creek is located just outside the park and has its headwaters north of Tillsonburg.
 It is a very slow moving, meandering stream that is easily accessed along Highway 19 (Plank Road) or various concession road crossings.
 In many areas, it carves its way through very scenic gullies.

 Join Park Staff for a Discovery Drop-in during the months of July & August.
 Bring along your Discovery Activity Book (or pick one up at the Drop-in), and use the equipment and materials provided to explore the park, observe plants and animals, and discover the wonders of nature.
 Be sure to share your observations with Park Staff, take the Discovery Ranger Pledge and receive your very own Discovery Ranger Button!
 For more information keep an eye out for weekly calendar of events posted throughout the park.

-Angling is excellent in this part of Lake Erie but a boat is recommended.
-There are limited fishing opportunities along Big Otter Creek as it enters the lake.
-Perch, catfish, smelt and pickerel (walleye) are just a few species found in the lake.
+Angling is excellent in this part of Lake Erie but a boat is recommended, as there are limited fishing opportunities along Big Otter Creek as it enters the lake.
+Perch, pickerel (walleye), trout and salmon are just a few of the popular sport fish species found in the lake.